Skip to main content

 Issue: Bundles certain PFT components together when performed on the same day — spirometry (94010) is bundled with bronchospasm evaluation (94060) and only the higher-value code is payable

-Our approach: We bill the comprehensive PFT code (94060) when both spirometry and bronchospasm evaluation are performed rather than billing both separately, and add non-bundled components with proper modifiers
+Our approach: We bill the full PFT code (94060) when both spirometry and bronchospasm evaluation are performed rather than billing both separately, and add non-bundled components with proper modifiers

 policy